dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1712: Business innovation is crucial for meeting society's needs.
+### T1712: Businesspeople and manufacturers play essential roles in job creation and economic growth.

 |Support|
 |---|